a2lix/TranslationFormBundle/README.md

 Offers the possibility to easily manage the translatable fields of your entity with a new form type: 'a2lix_translations'.

-[This repository](https://github.com/a2lix/DemoTranslationBundle) contains a screenshot and example code.

 ## Requirements